Source (journalism): Not on tape

 Whether in a formal, sit-down interview setting or an impromptu meeting on the street, some sources request that all or part of the encounter not be captured in an audio or video recording ("tape"), but continue speaking to the reporter.
 As long as the interview is not confidential, the reporter may report the information given by the source, even repeating direct quotes (perhaps scribbled on a notepad or recalled from memory).
 This often shows up in broadcasts as "John Brown declined to be interviewed on camera, but said" or simply "a spokesperson said".

 Some interview subjects are uncomfortable being recorded.
-Some are afraid they will be inarticulate or feel like a fool if the interview is broadcast.
+Some are afraid they will be inarticulate or feel embarrassed if the interview is broadcast.
 Others might be uncooperative or distrust the motives or competence of the journalist, and wish to prevent them from being able to broadcast an unflattering sound bite or part of the interview out of context.
 Professional public relations officers know that having the reporter repeat their words, rather than being heard directly on the air, will blunt the effect of their words.
 By refusing to be taped or on the air, a person avoids having an audience see or hear them being uncomfortable (if they have unpleasant news); it also permits the individual to be anonymous or identified only by title.